-- Publish the proposals on the NOP website and provide a minimum of 30 days of written public comment on the proposal prior to the public NOSB business meeting. - Include sufficient time on the agenda at the NOSB meeting for the Board to discuss the proposal, listen to public comments, and make a recommendation.
+- Publish the proposals on the NOP website and provide a minimum of 30 days of written public comment on the proposal prior to the public NOSB business meeting. - Include sufficient time on the agenda at the NOSB meeting for the Board to discuss the proposal, consider listen to public comments (written, virtual, and in-person), and make a recommendation.